top of page

 About Historic Preservation

 It is the mission of Delaware Nation’s Historic Preservation Office to protect, preserve, and perpetuate their story so future generations may continue to pass on the rich history and culture of the Delaware people.
 Through Section 106 reviews, consultation, and monitoring, they can protect their lands of tribal interest from physical destruction and or damage, as well as sacred sites such as cemeteries and ceremonial locations, and the flora and fauna of historic importance to the tribe.
-Additionally, the office protects archaeological sites which might contain burials and associated funerary objects.
+Additionally, the office protects archaeological sites which might contain burials and associated funerary objects, and engages in NAGPRA consultations.

 What is Section 106?